Compacts, MOU'S, Compliance

 California's Indian population is small; yet the State is home to the greatest number of Indian tribal governments, one fifth of all in the United States.
-California has 108 individual, culturally and uniquely different federally recognized tribal governments.
-The 2000 census registered 346,000 urban Native Americans of which less than 34,000 are California Native Americans and less than two thirds live on "Indian lands".
-Of the 109 tribal governments that are federally recognized in California, 60 are operating 67 casinos.
+California has 110 individual, culturally and uniquely different federally recognized tribal governments.
+The 2000 census registered 346,000 urban Native Americans of which less than 34,000 are enrolled California Native Americans and less than two thirds live on "Indian lands".

 Many of, it not all of California’s Indian Tribal governments and groups have been economically disadvantaged and view gaming as the only viable tool to help them lift themselves from economic difficulties.
 New housing, jobs, improvements to tribal infrastructure, and improved health care can be directly attributed to the advent of Indian gaming.
 This was the intended result, one of the main reasons for the passage of the federal enabling legislation that permitted and regulated Native American gaming.